Charing Cross Road, London

 This production transfers to London's West End following an acclaimed sold out run in March 2016 at the Bristol Old Vic Theatre - both Jeremy Irons and Lesley Manville are reprsing their roles for the London run here at the Wyndham's Theatre.

-The cast features Jeremy Irons and Lesley Manville.
+The cast features Jeremy Irons as 'James Tyrone' and Lesley Manville as 'Mary Tyrone', with Matthew Beard as 'Edmund Tyrone', Rory Keenan as 'James Tyrone Jr.' and Jessica Regan as 'Cathleen'.
 Directed by Richard Eyre with designs by Rob Howell, lighting by Peter Mumford and sound by John Leonard.

-Long Day's Journey Into Night in London at the Wyndham's Theatre public previews from 27 January 2018, opens on 6 February 2018 and closes on 7 April 2018
+Long Day's Journey Into Night in London at the Wyndham's Theatre previewed from 27 January 2018, opened on 6 February 2018 and closes on 7 April 2018

 Long Day's Journey Into Night - David Suchet and Laurie Metcalf 2012